aws-samples/serverless-samples/apigw-eventbridge-schema-validation/cicd-driven-solution/README.md

 > Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.

 > [!NOTE]
-For this solution, you'll need to [fork the repository](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo) run the GitHub Actions workflow within your GitHub account.
+For this solution, you'll need to [fork the repository](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo) to run the GitHub Actions workflow within your GitHub account.
 If you're new to GitHub Actions, you may want to review their [documentation](https://docs.github.com/en/actions/about-github-actions/understanding-github-actions) before proceeding.

 1. [Fork the repository](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo)
 2. Create a new directory, navigate to that directory in a terminal and clone the GitHub repository that you forked previously: